What’s important to you? Your morning coffee? Making time to walk your dog? Getting that assignment to your boss on time?

 What Are Values?

-Your values are a testament to your true self, because they are what matter most to you when it comes to personal and professional life.
+Your values are a testament to your true self because they are what matters most to you when it comes to your personal and professional life.

 Your values are the things that you believe are important in the way you live and work.